danfmaia/EwD-Lexicon-CLI/corpora/corpora_info.md

 The Accept-or-Except Strategy (AES) in EwD is a key mechanism that balances the integrity of SE spelling with the need for phonetic clarity.
 This strategy primarily focuses on _retaining standard spellings_, and on applying _diacritical marks_ only when necessary to assist in pronunciation — this is the **Accept side**¹.

-[TODO: increment this paragraph, briefly explain the word distinction method used] Conversely, when standard spellings obscure the correct pronunciation, and diacritics would complicate them more than clarify, EwD shifts to the **Except side**, adopting so-called _fallback graphemes_ that more accurately reflect spoken English.
+[TODO: increment this paragraph, briefly explain the word distinction method used] Conversely, when standard spellings obscure the correct pronunciation, and diacritics would complicate more than clarify, EwD shifts to the **Except side**, adopting so-called _fallback graphemes_ that more accurately reflect spoken English.

 [TODO: improve or change this paragraph]
 This approach eases the learning process and facilitates the transition from reading with diacritical assistance to reading independently.
 By preserving standard spellings as much as possible, EwD helps learners recognize and understand the spelling-to-speech patterns of English, thereby gradually building their confidence and proficiency in pronouncing English words without phonetic assistance.